eirikt/default-webapp-vue-vite-vercel/README.md

 #### Internal development web server
-Vite has an internal development web server, supporting hot-deploy of local changes.
+Vite has an internal development web server, supporting HMR for an incredicle fast developer feedback cycle.
 Update `package.json` with a new script for the Vite "dev" web server:
 ```
 "dev": "pnpm vite dev",